 It is the responsibility for each Captain & team members to understand & abide by the tournament rules listed below:

-These rules will remain in effect during the 2019 Wild West Kingfish Tournament Series.
+These rules will remain in effect during the 2019 Wild West King Rush Tournament.
 Interpretation of these rules will be left exclusively to the Tournament Committee.
 In the event of a rule violation, the Tournament Committee may impose such sanctions as they deem appropriate, including, without limitation, disqualifications, forfeiture of prizes and prohibition from participation in subsequent tournaments.
-By competing in the Wild West Kingfish Tournament Series all competitors agree that decisions of the Tournament Committee are final in all matters and are not subject to appeal, and are not reviewable by any court of law.
-The Tournament Committee can make changes to the stated rules at any time.
-By participating in the Wild West Tournament Series you and your team agree to the previous statements, to sign a written legal release form, and to obey the rules stated below, or face expulsion without refund or compensation or any kind.
+By competing in the Wild West King Rush Tournament all competitors agree that decisions of the Tournament Committee are final in all matters and are not subject to appeal, and are not reviewable by any court of law.
+The Tournament Director can make changes to the stated rules at any time.
+By participating in the Wild West King Rush Tournament you and your team agree to the previous statements, to sign a written legal release form, and to obey the rules stated below, or face expulsion without refund or compensation or any kind.